OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: March 01, 2018
+**Today's Progress:** Working on [Udemy cource](https://www.udemy.com/the-web-developer-bootcamp/l).
+Got to Section 4.
+It's all about HTML so far.
+And I know HTML well, but just interesting to listen Colt.
+16/ #100DaysOfCode

 ### Day 15: Fubruary 28, 2018
 **Today's Progress:** Enrolled in [Udemy cource](https://www.udemy.com/the-web-developer-bootcamp/l).
 I have a lot to do now) 15/ #100DaysOfCode